**Thank you to all the readers who contributed photos for this post**

 Fact No. 1 - Tuxedo Cats Are Not a Breed

-That's right, it's all in their genes.
-The specific bi-color pattern that makes these cats look like they are wearing a tuxedo comes from their genetic background.
+That’s right, it’s all in their genes.
+The bi-color pattern that makes these pet cats look like they are wearing a tuxedo comes from their genetic background.
 Cats can get the tuxie gene from their parents or from some other member of their family tree.

 Fact No. 3 - There Are Several Types of Tuxedo Cats

-As we've mentioned above, the tuxedo gene can take effect in any type of cat.
+As we’ve mentioned above, the tuxedo gene can affect any cat.
 This makes the variation of tuxies absolutely enormous.
-The best-known type of tuxedo cat is black (dominant) and white, with short silky fur.But there are so many types of tuxies, in so many colors, and so many breeds.
-Yes, there can also be Ragdoll tuxedo cats and they are gorgeous.
+The best-known type of tuxedo kitty is black (dominant) and white patches with short silky fur.

 Fact No. 5 - Tuxedo Cats Are Not Rare

-The gene that gives tuxies their famous color pattern is quite a powerful one, which has produced quite a few tuxedo cats over the years.
-They are certainly not rare, but if you are looking to get a tuxie of your own, you have better chances at finding one in a shelter then you do at a cattery.Fact No. 6 - There Is Such a Thing as "Tuxitude"
+The gene that gives tuxies their famous color pattern is quite powerful, which has produced quite a few tuxedo cats over the years.
+So they are certainly not rare, but if you are looking to get a tuxedo cat of your own, you have better chances of finding one in a shelter than at a cattery.

 Fact No. 7 - Tuxedo Cats Might Have Magical Powers

-People say that during a vernal or diurnal equinox, their black and white coats make tuxies become virtually invisible.
-In fact, some regard this as proof of their magical powers.If you are open to the spiritual side, then a tuxedo cat might be the companion you are looking for.
-Or maybe a tuxie can show you the magic in the world.Fact No. 8 - Tuxies Were Worshiped in Ancient Egypt
+If you are open to the spiritual side, then a tuxedo cat might be the companion you are looking for.
+Or a tuxie might care to show you the magic in the world.

 As you might already know, ancient Egyptians worshiped cats.
 So much so that several Egyptian goddesses were actually depicted as cats.

-Back in 1998, a tuxedo cat named Sparky inherited a huge $6.3 million when his owner passed away.
-It's safe to say that Sparky is the richest cat in the entire world.
-This story should emphasize the special bond between tuxies and their owners.Fact No. 10 - Simon the Tuxedo Cat Is a War Hero
+In 1998, a tuxedo cat named Sparky inherited a vast $6.3 million when his owner passed away.
+It’s safe to say that Sparky the cat is the richest cat in the entire world.
+This story should emphasize the special bond between tuxies and their owners.

-During World War II, one tuxedo cat named Simon made a very big contribution to the war.
-He did what cats do best - he protected the food supplies from mice and other pests, which made him an invaluable asset of the Allies.
-Simon received the highest honor for Animal Military Gallantry and his story is absolutely fascinating.Fact No. 11 - Tuxies Are Popular with Famous People
+During World War II, one tuxedo cat named Simon enormously contributed to the war.
+He did what cats do best – he protected the food supplies from mice and other pests, which made him an invaluable asset to the Allies.
+As a result, Simon received the highest honor for a cat, for Animal Military Gallantry, and his story is fascinating.

-Fact No. 12 - There Are a Lot of Famous Tuxies
+Fact No. 13 – There Are a Lot of Famous Tuxies

-Tom - Tom and Jerry - Warner Bros.
-Metro-Goldwin-Mayer, and others
+Tom – Tom and Jerry – Warner Bros.
+Metro-goldwin-Mayer, and Others

 The Cat in the Hat - The Cat in the Hat - Dr. Seuss